 You can get there from Waterloo tube station (the nearest) or from Embankment, Charing Cross and Westminster stations.

 The nearest stations are Waterloo (5 minutes walk) and Charing Cross (15 minutes walk).

-The bus lines 77, 211 and 381 will leave you very close to the London Eye, although you can also reach it through one of the dozens of stops made by the tourist bus if you have a London Pass or with the RV1 route that connects the Ferris wheel with the Tate Modern and Covent Garden.
+Bus lines 77, 211 and 381 will leave you very close to the London Eye, but you can also reach it through one of the dozens of stops that make the tourist bus if you have a London Pass or with the RV1 route that connects the wheel with the Tate Modern and Covent Garden.